-Now here’s something you don't see every day.
+The remains of a dog in a tree trunk is something you don't see every day.

-Knowing what they had in their possession was something few had ever scene, they donated the tree to a roadside tree museum in Waycross, Georgia, and the rest was history.
-For only $5, you can walk inside and see “Stuckie," the mummified dog.
+Knowing what they had in their possession was something few had ever seen, they donated the tree to a roadside tree museum called Southern Forest World in Waycross, Georgia, and the rest was history.
+For only $5, you can walk inside and see the main attraction: "Stuckie," the mummified dog inside its log coffin.

 As seen here, a sign on the display reads what most think happened here.

-A chimney effect occurred in the hollow tree, resulting in an upward draft of air.
+"A chimney effect occurred in the hollow tree, resulting in an upward draft of air.
 This caused the scent of the dead animal to be carried away, which otherwise would have attracted insects and other organisms that feed on dead animals.
-The hollow tree also provided relatively dry conditions, and the tannic acid of the oak helped harden the animal's skin.
+The hollow tree also provided relatively dry conditions, and the tannic acid of the oak helped harden the animal's skin."